GeorgePreece/GeorgePreece.github.io/_posts/2021-12-18-test-doubles.md

 }
 ```

 In the above example, the arguments `amount` and `voucherCode` are direct inputs, and the variable `result` is the direct output.
 There is, however, more data being _indirectly input_ in the form of `Date.getWeekday()`.
-This is important because, if uncontrolled, our test can produce inconsistent results simply because of the current weekday.
-If we were able to control this input, we could consistently test both code paths.
-We also have data being _indirectly output_ from the unit when the value of `result` is sent to `voucherService`.
-If we do not have an observation point to this, then we are usually left with untested requirements.
+If inputs are uncontrolled, our test can produce inconsistent results simply because of the current weekday.
+However, if we could control this input, we could test both code paths consistently.
+The example also includes indirect output when we pass `result` into `applyReduction`.
+Without an observation point, we may be unable to test various requirements.

 ## Variations
 Test doubles come in different flavours, each bringing its different uses and benefits to the table.
 A "double" is essentially an umbrella term encompassing the different variations.
-The five most notable named variations are [_stubs_](#test-stub), [_spies_](#test-spy), [_mocks_](#mock-object), and [_fakes_](#fake-object).
+The five most notable variations are [_stubs_](#test-stub), [_spies_](#test-spy), [_mocks_](#mock-object), and [_fakes_](#fake-object).

 ### Test Stub
 Test stubs allow us to control the indirect inputs of a test.
-Essentially, any API requests made to a test stub are met with a pre-programmed response allowing us to exercise previously untested code paths.
+The stub responds to invocations with pre-programmed outputs, allowing us to control the test execution path.
+Being in control of the execution path enables us to build more consistent tests and exercise previously untested paths.

 ### Test Spy
 Test spies allow us to verify the indirect outputs of a test.
-They record invocations that can be used at the end of the test to verify that the correct data was sent.
-Spies are commonly used to extend existing tests as they do not alter the behaviour of the code unit but instead allow us to add an extra observation point.
+They record invocations that can be used at the end of the test to verify that the correct data was received.
+Spies do not alter the dependency behaviour, making them well-suited for test cases with irreplaceable dependencies.

 ### Mock Object
-Mock objects are a powerful variation of test doubles as they allow us to both control indirect inputs and verify indirect outputs.
-At the beginning of the test, we pre-programme the mock object with responses (similar to stubs) along with expected invocations (including the data).
-During the test, whenever the mock is invoked, it will compare the data it received with the pre-defined expectations.
+Mock objects are a powerful variation of test doubles as they allow us to control indirect inputs and verify indirect outputs.
+During the test setup, we pre-programme the mock object with responses (similar to stubs) along with expected invocations.
+When invoked, the mock will compare the data it receives with its pre-defined expectations.
 If there is a mismatch, the assertion will fail and ultimately fail the test.

 ### Fake Object
-Fake objects are used to substitute dependencies that are unavailable or cause slow tests.
-They are lightweight implementations providing the same functionality as the original.
-A typical example is to replace a disk-based data store with an in-memory representation.
-This in-memory data store is not designed for end-user consumption and thus lacks characteristics such as scalability and functionality.
-Nevertheless, it will drastically increase test execution speed.
+Fake objects substitute dependencies that are unavailable or cause slow tests.
+They are lightweight implementations providing (mostly) the same functionality as the original.
+A typical example is to replace a disk-based datastore with an in-memory representation.
+The fake datastore is explicitly built for tests and may lack characteristics such as scalability and functionality.
+Performance, however, will increase exponentially.